i-brnrd/patchLSD/TASK.md

 ## Patches/ Reward Data
-The raw patch reward schedules were taken directly from data provided by Marco Wittman.
-The raw data can be found [here](/Assets/Resources/RewardData/) (also there are [plots](/Assets/Resources/Literature/MarcoRR.html) of the patch reward rates provided).\
-The reward schedules were generated from 18 reward rate curves using the iterative method described in the <a  href="https://doi.org/10.1038/ncomms12327"  target="_blank">original paper</a> (we did not re-generate these for this project).
-There were 18 reward rate curves from each of which 5 [raw patch reward schedules](/Assets/Resources/RewardData/) were generated, giving a total of 90 patches.\
-Two points to note:
-* In the [datasets](/Assets/Resources/RewardData/), the maximum reward $R_{max} = 0.35$.
-On [load](/Assets/Scripts/GameData.cs) we linearly scale rewards from $0-1$, so $R_{max}$ corresponds to a full box of [gold bars](/Assets/Scripts/Box.cs).
-It is these max normalised values that are written out as behavioural data.
-* Unity uses C# for scripting which uses zero-based indexing (as in C, Python).
-Neuro researchers use MATLAB as standard, which uses one-based indexing (as in Fortran ♥).\
-Though care has been taken to write out behavioural/EEG datasets using 1-based indexing, within scripts, zero-based will be used.
+* Raw reward schedules sourced from [Marco Wittmann's original data](Assets/Resources/RewardData/), visualised [here](/Assets/Resources/Literature/MarcoRR.html).
+    * 5 patches per curve were  <a  href="https://doi.org/10.1038/ncomms12327"  target="_blank"> generated</a> from 18 reward rate curves; resulting in [90 patches](/Assets/Resources/RewardData/).
+* Rewards are scaled from  $0 \leq R \leq 0.35$  in the [original datasets](/Assets/Resources/RewardData/) to $0 \leq R \leq 1$.
+* Unity scripts (C#) use zero-based indexing, output data follows one-based indexing (MATLAB convention).

+## Play
+On devices, pausing via <kbd>Esc</kbd> allows return to main menu,  no training progress is saved.
+On web 9including on deivce on pone

 ## Training
-No data is stored/ written out to files in the training sessions.
-Pausing via <kbd>Esc</kbd> allows return to main menu,  no training progress is saved.
+*Note: Training sessions do not record data.*

-The aim of the training is to familiarise the participant with the task, and with the stable reward rate in the default (red) environment.\
+Training familiarises participants with the task, and the stable reward rate in the default (red) environment.\
-The training options A, B & C are only briefly described here, and are implemented as set out in the <a  href="https://static-content.springer.com/esm/art%3A10.1038%2Fncomms12327/MediaObjects/41467_2016_BFncomms12327_MOESM821_ESM.pdf"  target="_blank"> supplementary material</a> of the <a  href="https://doi.org/10.1038/ncomms12327"  target="_blank">original paper</a>.
+The training options A, B & C are set out in the <a  href="https://static-content.springer.com/esm/art%3A10.1038%2Fncomms12327/MediaObjects/41467_2016_BFncomms12327_MOESM821_ESM.pdf"  target="_blank"> supplementary material</a> of the <a  href="https://doi.org/10.1038/ncomms12327"  target="_blank">original paper</a>.
+The [participant instructions](/Assets/Resources/Instructions/) give details on delivery.

-The [participant instructions](/Assets/Resources/Instructions/) give experimenters more detailed descriptions of how to to deliver the training and the task.\
-Note below, Unity uses C# for scripting which uses zero-based indexing (like python).

 ### Training A:

-[Training A](/Assets/Scripts/TrainingAController.cs) aims to familiarise the participants with the reward rate in the default patch, and consists of 10 trials each comprising two length-matched patches (each containing 15 events; so a total of 30 events per trial).
+[Training A](/Assets/Scripts/TrainingAController.cs) familiarises participants with the default (red) patch reward rate.
 See <a  href="https://static-content.springer.com/esm/art%3A10.1038%2Fncomms12327/MediaObjects/41467_2016_BFncomms12327_MOESM821_ESM.pdf"  target="_blank"> supplementary material</a> for further details.\
+Participants are presented with 10 trials, comprising two patches of 15 events (so 30 events per trial).
-First **red** (default) is presented, then **blue** (changing).
+First the **red** (default) enviroment is presented, then the **blue** (changing) environment.
+Following this, the participant is prompted ot indicate which environment was preferred.\
-After this, a decision screen is presented to ask which environment the participant prefers.\
 The 10 length matched patches are presented in the order below:
  $$ \text{Trials A } \coloneqq\{18, 42, 86, 27, 65, 39, 76, 4, 13, 53\}$$
-These were selected to give a variety of scenarios (i.e. best decision is either to leave or stay with varying magnitudes).
-To alter the patches presented in Training A, change the following in the [controller script](/Assets/Scripts/TrainingAController.cs) (noting C# zero based indices):

     int[] trialsA = { 17, 41, 85, 26, 64, 38, 75, 3, 12, 52 };

  The rewards presented in Training A use [ldgo.csv](/Assets/Resources/RewardData/ldgo.csv) for **red** (default) and [ldstay.csv](/Assets/Resources/RewardData/ldstay.csv) for  **blue** (changing).

 ### Training B:
-[Training B](/Assets/Scripts/TrainingBController.cs) aims to familiarise the participants with monotonically changing reward rates, and consists of 3 repeats of a set of 3 'full' **blue** (changing) patches; as below:
+[Training B](/Assets/Scripts/TrainingBController.cs) familiarises participants with monotonically changing reward rates.
+See <a  href="https://static-content.springer.com/esm/art%3A10.1038%2Fncomms12327/MediaObjects/41467_2016_BFncomms12327_MOESM821_ESM.pdf"  target="_blank"> supplementary material</a> for further details.\
+Participants are presented with 3 repeats of a set of 3 'full' **blue** (changing) patches:
 $$\text{Trials B } \coloneqq \{8, 42, 82\}$$

     int[] trialsB = { 7, 41, 81 };

- Again, further information is in the [participant instructions](/Assets/Resources/Instructions/)  and the <a  href="https://static-content.springer.com/esm/art%3A10.1038%2Fncomms12327/MediaObjects/41467_2016_BFncomms12327_MOESM821_ESM.pdf"  target="_blank"> supplementary material</a>.
-The rewards presented in Training B use a full **blue** (changing) patch, so for a given patch rewards run through [rew2ld.csv](/Assets/Resources/RewardData/rew2ld.csv) and then onto  [ldstay.csv](/Assets/Resources/RewardData/ldstay.csv) with no Leave-Stay decision.
+The rewards presented in Training B use a full **blue** (changing) patch- a given patch rewards runs through [rew2ld.csv](/Assets/Resources/RewardData/rew2ld.csv) and then onto  [ldstay.csv](/Assets/Resources/RewardData/ldstay.csv),  with no Leave-Stay decision presented.

 During the first set, participants are asked to pay attention to the change in reward magnitudes (ignoring delays).
 In the second set, participants are asked to pay attention to the change of reward delays (ignoring reward magnitudes), and in the final set, to the changes in both magnitudes and delays.

 ### Training C:
-[Training C](/Assets/Scripts/TrainingCController.cs) is a shortened (18 trials) version of the experimental task including leave-stay decisions and post leave-stay decision presentations (no truncations).
+[Training C](/Assets/Scripts/TrainingCController.cs) is a shortened (18 trials) version of the experimental task including leave-stay decisions.
 Participants are given performance feedback after each trial.\
-The 18 trials use 18 [randomly selected](#order-randomisation) patches from the full task set.
+The 18 trials are [randomly selected](#order-randomisation) patches from the full task set.

 ## Task
 Participants are presented with all [90 changing patches](/Assets/Resources/RewardData/) (visualised [here](/Assets/Resources/Literature/MarcoRR.html)) in an evenly distributed [random order](#order-randomisation).

+The task plays right through the 90 trials unless paused & resumed (see below).
+On completion, there is an option to download and save the [behavioural data](#behavioural-data) can be saved as a `.zip` (as well as being recoverable from the device-specific [locally stored](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) data).

+### Leave-Stay Decision & Feedback
-After the [patch](/Assets/Resources/RewardData/rew2ld.csv) is presented, the participant is presented with the Leave Stay Decision screen.\
+After the [changing patch](/Assets/Resources/RewardData/rew2ld.csv) is presented, a question mark is shown on screen for 2s to indicate the start of the decision phase.
-To indicate the decision phase, a question mark is shown on screen for 2s.
-Then two buttons are diplayed; one for leave and one for stay.
-The positions switch randomly at each Leave Stay Decision.
+**Leave Stay Decision**: two buttons are diplayed (one for leave, one for stay, positions switch randomly).\
-Once a selelction is made, the choice is [recorded](), and is highlighted in yellow for 2 seconds, and the task continues.\
+Once a decision is made via selecting an option, the choice is [recorded](), and is highlighted in yellow for 2 seconds.\
 To shorten the experiment, 60% of trials are truncated post LSD.
 If a trial has not been selected for [truncation](#order-randomisation) then the patch chosen is presented; and feedback follows.
 If the trial has been selected for [truncation](#order-randomisation) then the post Leave Stay Decision patch is not shown, and the feedback is presented immediately.

-Feedback takes the form of points.
-The points are calculated as follows:
+Feedback takes the form of points calculated as follows:

     if (leave == true)
         {